BrightonXX/SUSTech-CS203-2024f/README.md

   <strong>Course repository for CS203 at Southern University of Science and Technology.</strong><br>
   Contains Lab codes (Java), Quizzes, and Midterm paper.
 </p>
-    *   *Update (2025/11/8):* Added descriptions for each lab to make searching specific questions easier.
-    *   *Update (2025/12/3):* Polished the repo to make it looks better.

 </div>

 ---